Graph Neural Networks for Natural Language Processing: A Survey: Graph Neural Networks

 \subsection{Foundations}

 Graph neural networks are essentially graph representation learning models and can be applied to node-focused tasks and graph-focused tasks.
 GNNs learn embeddings for each node in the graph and aggregate the node embeddings to produce the graph embeddings.
-Generally, the learning process of node embeddings utilizes input node embeddings and graph structure, which can be summarized as:
+Generally, the learning process of node embeddings utilizes graph structure and input node embeddings, which can be summarized as:

-where $A \in \mathbb{R}^{n \times n}$ is the adjacency matrix of the graph, $\mathbf{H}^{(l-1)} = \{\mathbf{h}_1^{(l-1)}, \mathbf{h}_2^{(l-1)},...,\mathbf{h}_n^{(l-1)}\} \in \mathbb{R}^{n \times d}$ denotes the input node embeddings at the $l-1$-th GNN layer, and $\mathbf{H}^{(l)}$ is the updated node embeddings. $d$ is the dimension of $\mathbf{h}_i^{(l-1)}$.
+where $A \in \mathbb{R}^{n \times n}$ is the adjacency matrix of the graph, $\mathbf{H}^{(l-1)} = \{\mathbf{h}_1^{(l-1)}, \mathbf{h}_2^{(l-1)},$ $ ..., \mathbf{h}_n^{(l-1)}\} \in \mathbb{R}^{n \times d}$ denotes the input node embeddings at the $l-1$-th GNN layer, and $\mathbf{H}^{(l)}$ is the updated node embeddings. $d$ is the dimension of $\mathbf{h}_i^{(l-1)}$.
 We refer to the process depicted in Eq.\eqref{eq-filter} as \textit{graph filtering} and $f_\mathbf{filter}(\cdot, \cdot)$ is named as a graph filter.
 The specific models then differ only in how $f_\mathbf{filter}(\cdot, \cdot)$ is chosen and parameterized.
 Graph filtering does not change the structure of graph, but refines the node embeddings.
 Graph filtering layers are stacked to $L$ layers to generate final node embeddings.

 Since graph filtering does not change the graph structure, pooling operations are introduced to aggregate node embeddings to generate graph-level embeddings inspired by CNNs.
 In GNN models, the \textit{graph pooling} takes a graph and its node embeddings as inputs and then generates a smaller graph with fewer nodes and its corresponding new node embeddings.
 The graph pooling operation can be summarized as follows: